 Next ,the eyesight test, as mentioned earlier.

-One will be a 'show me' question, and the other a 'tell me' question.
 (I will go through these thoroughly with you well before your test).

 The examiner DOES NOT expect you to be a mechanic.
 These are basic safety check questions that all car drivers should be aware of.